-- The protagonist John Grimm of Doom film adaptation injects himself with a 24th chromosome which boosts his physical capabilities enormously, enabling him to plow his way through a building full of ravenous mutated monsters.
+- The protagonist John Grimm of the Doom film adaptation injects himself with a 24th chromosome which boosts his physical capabilities enormously, enabling him to plow his way through a building full of ravenous mutated monsters.

 - To be sure, those monsters also have the chromosome.
 Apparently, said chromosome mutates you into a horrible monster if you're a bad person and turns you into a Super Soldier if you're a good person.
 Oh, and they first tested it on a convicted murderer.